fyzeen/DrysdaleReplication/code/01_WholeBrainParcellation/01_DefineROIs/README.txt

-Run run_ROI.m on a system running MATLAB and SPM12 to get all Power atlas ROIs.
+Run run_ROI.m on a system running MATLAB, SPM12, and marsbar-0.43 to get all Power atlas ROIs.

 spm_get.m is a helper function for get_marsbar_rois.m which is does the majority of the work to define the ROIs.